House Church Training Session 1

 House Church Training Session 6

+Paul took on the great Peter in the presence of the whole congregation.
+That must have been a bit awkward and humiliating for Peter.
+So, as you can see, it is clear that there was not a hierarchical system of authority among the five-fold ministers.
 The bottom line is, there is no hierarchical system of authority in the church or in the body of Christ.
-Jesus Christ is the Head and the rest are all brothers.
+Jesus Christ is the Head, and the rest are all brothers.
 The church has one leader only.
 Even the Holy Spirit follows the instructions of Christ.
 This is how God the Father has decided it to be.

-So this first session of this series was to emphasize the fact that what we are used to experience in the church is not what God has implemented in the church.
-Jesus Christ planted a living organism on this earth that functions completely different than He purposed.
 Man has fundamentally changed this holy structure that God created.
 The church is a living creature.
 The church is a spiritual being.
-It is a spirit but it has a physical body, which is our flesh.
-The only thing that is part of the church that we can see with our physical eyes are people.
+It is a spirit, but it has a physical body, which is our flesh.
+The only visible part of the church is the people.
 People are the church.

 Session 2